What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 live video shopping

-Phygital in the automotive industry
+Phygital examples in automotive 🏎️

 Here’s why live video enables a smooth car buying experience.
 The buyer can: